-Los Angeles residents pay an average of $1,240 per year for homeowners insurance for a $250,000 dwelling coverage policy — over $200 more than the California home insurance average.
-In part, these high home insurance premiums in Los Angeles are likely due to a variety of factors, including higher cost of living, potential for natural disasters such as earthquakes, wildfires and mudslides.
-With this added risk, L.A. homeowners shell out more than the state average for their coverage.
+Los Angeles residents pay an average of $1,385 per year for homeowners insurance for a $250,000 dwelling coverage policy — over $300 more than the California home insurance average.
+The high home insurance premiums in Los Angeles are likely due to a variety of factors, including higher cost of living, potential for natural disasters like wildfires and mudslides, and more.

 Best cheap home insurance companies in Los Angeles

 Allstate, USAA and AAA are the three companies offering some of the cheapest homeowners insurance rates in Los Angeles, based on data provided by Quadrant Information Services.
 To find the best home insurance for your needs, we collected third-party financial strength data from entities like AM Best.
 We also compiled customer satisfaction from J.D.
 Power so that you can make sure you’re choosing a company that cares for your needs.
 This data was used by Bankrate to assign each provider a Bankrate Score with a maximum score of 5 to provide an overall rating at a quick glance.

 *Not officially ranked with J.D.
 Power due to eligibility restrictions

 **Allstate only writes homeowners policies in certain areas of Los Angeles